-Deshpande during 11:50-11:55 on 10 July 2026.
+Chaired by S. Deshpande during 11:50-11:55 on 10 July 2026.

 This contribution proposes to indicate the minimum VSEI version the decoding system shall support to apply the critical processes indicated by the SPO SEI message.

 v2 proposes to indicate both specification and version number required to properly apply the critical processes.